 Attorney and former U.S. Army officer, came of age during the Cold War.
 In 1992, he became the first foreign faculty member at the Estonian National Defense Academy, and later served as a U.S. Military Liaison Officer to Estonia.
 After years in the private sector, he once again answered the call to defend democratic values following Russia’s 2022 invasion of Ukraine, volunteering in multiple roles—including driving convoys delivering aid to Ukraine.
 He works to expose Russian disinformation and advocates for defending democracy at home and abroad.

 In 1999 attended the Hebrew University of Jerusalem to which his father asked: “If you want to see the world then why not join the military?”
 His reply: “Because I don’t want to see it at the end of a gun!”
-Since 2018 he has visited Ukraine multiple times and has assisted with voluntary humanitarian relief and defense responses to the cu
+Since 2018 he has visited Ukraine multiple times and has assisted with voluntary humanitarian relief and defense responses to the cur

 In 1999 attended the Hebrew University of Jerusalem to which his father asked: “If you want to see the world then why not join the military?”
 His reply: “Because I don’t want to see it at the end of a gun!”
 Since 2018 he has visited Ukraine multiple times and has assisted with voluntary humanitarian relief and defense responses to the current Russian offensive.
 David has had a lifetime commitment to free markets, championed human liberty, and the sovereignty of both nations and individuals.